nubenetes/awesome-kubernetes/docs/devsecops.md

 - [github.com/keilerkonzept/aws-secretsmanager-files](https://pkg.go.dev/github.com/keilerkonzept/aws-secretsmanager-files) Writes AWS Secrets Manager secrets to files on disk.
 Single binary, no dependencies. osx & linux & windows.
 - [medium: How to Handle Secrets Like a Pro Using Gitops](https://medium.com/containers-101/how-to-handle-secrets-like-a-pro-using-gitops-f3b812536434)
 - [youtube: Which of your Kubernetes Apps are accessing Secrets? 🌟](https://www.youtube.com/watch?v=6UF-QxiRGms&ab_channel=Kubevious) How do you know which apps across all your clusters are using Kubernetes Secrets?
 How are you sure that your secrets are not leaking?
 In the next 5 minutes, you will learn right that.
+- [jenkins-x/gsm-controller](https://github.com/jenkins-x/gsm-controller) gsm-controller is a Kubernetes controller that copies secrets from Google Secrets Manager into Kubernetes secrets.
+The controller watches Kubernetes secrets looking for an annotation, if the annotation is not found on the secret nothing more is done.

 ### Store private data in git repo
 - [git-secret.io](https://git-secret.io/)